thenexthub/Codira/utils/pygments/README.txt

 Usage
 =====

-For pure Swift code use the `swift` lexer, for REPL use `swift-console`.
+For pure Codira code use the `language` lexer, for REPL use `language-console`.

-The white paper is already marked up to use the Swift lexers.
+The white paper is already marked up to use the Codira lexers.